 RELATED: Swimming Lakes Near NYC

 The Crotona Pool debuted a stunning new sprinkler play area last summer.
-Photo courtesy of NYC Parks.
+Photo courtesy of NYC Parks and Recreation

-25. Head to Crotona Pool in the Bronx, which just got a new sprinkler play area for extra splashing fun.
+25. Head to Crotona Pool in the Bronx with its sprinkler play area for extra splashy fun.
 FREE

 26. Explore the least expensive kids' museum in NYC, the Staten Island Children's Museum, located on the gorgeous grounds of the Snug Harbor Cultural Center.